 \subsection{Nonlinearities with respect to other lower order operators}

-With almost no change in the proofs we can get optimal Schauder estimates for Hamiltonians depending also on other quantities $Qu$ of order not exceeding 1.
-More precisely, we let $H = H(t,x,p,q)$ and assume:
+With almost no change in the proofs we can get optimal Schauder estimates for Hamiltonians depending also on other linear quantities $Qu$ of order not exceeding 1.
+More precisely, we let $H = H(t,x,p,q)$ be continuous and assume:

 We then have the following generalization of Theorems \ref{thm::hjb_sol_existence} and \ref{thm::full_schauder_regularity} on short-time existence and Schauder regularity for the case of solutions with bounded gradients uniformly in time. \begin{thm} Assume \ref{assump:H1}, \eqref{eq:Hcond}, \eqref{eq:Qcond} for some $\beta\in [0,1]$, and \ref{NDa} with $\alpha\in (1,2]$ such that $\alpha+\beta\notin \mathbb{N}$.
 Then, for sufficiently small $T$, the equation